-Cyber wars and hacking are effective, yet non-violent attacks that seek to paralyze a country or some of its infrastructure and capacity.1 This was clearly evident in the 2010 Stuxnet attack on Iran.
-The malware Stuxnet was a worm released to sabotage the Iranian nuclear programme by targeting its critical industrial infrastructure in 2010.
-Unlike its forerunners, Stuxnet was designed to achieve effects in the physical world and challenged the belief that network defences can protect facilities from software vulnerabilities.
-More importantly, the malware has started a new arms race and raised questions about the safety of national critical infrastructure (see Collins and McCombie 2012).
-The news of the cyber-attack also raised questions about state power and the limited voice of citizens' in international affairs.
-Though a certain level of secrecy is necessary, it is important to debate what degree of secrecy is and is not in the interest of citizens.
+Cyber wars and hacking are effective, yet non-violent types of attacks, aimed at paralyzing a country or some of its infrastructural capacities.1 This was clearly evident in the 2010 Stuxnet worm attack on Iran.
+The malware Stuxnet was released to sabotage the Iranian nuclear programme by targeting its critical industrial infrastructures in 2010.
+Unlike its forerunners, Stuxnet was designed to achieve real-world outcomes and challenged the belief that network defences can protect facilities from software vulnerabilities.
+More importantly, the malware has started a new arms race and questioned the safety of national critical infrastructure (see Collins and McCombie 2012).
+The leakage of the cyber attack further raised questions about state powers and the limited possibility of citizens' say in international affairs.
+Though a certain level of secrecy is necessary, it is important to debate what is and what is not in the interest of people to be hidden from their eyes.